Vishal-M-2K03/PersonalPortfolio/README.md

 A showcase of my skills and projects.

 This repository contains the source code for my personal portfolio website, built using HTML, CSS, and JavaScript.
-This website serves as a platform to highlight my work experience, projects, and technical skills.
+This website serves as a platform to highlight my projects, and technical skills.

 **Features**
 1. Responsive Design: The website is designed to adapt to different screen sizes and devices.